4: Assessments and Examinations

 I submitted the wrong file to the e-submission website, but didn't notice at the time/I submitted the file for the wrong assessment/to the wrong department's system"

 Comment: You should review your submission before confirming or submitting.
-Students submitting the wrong file or submitting to the wrong section on the e-submission system will receive a 20% point penalty to their mark even if they can prove it was submitted by the deadline.
+Students submitting the wrong file or submitting to the wrong module on tabula will be able to re-submit the correct document, but will receive a late submission penalty based on when the deadline was and when the correct document was submitted.
 It is your responsibility to check that you have submitted the correct file to the correct assessment/department.

-Please note that requests made to condone absences from tests due to attendance at an interview or an assessment centre will normally be accepted, only if there is evidence that the interview could not be postponed.
+Please note that requests made to condone absences from tests due to attendance at an interview or an assessment centre will not normally be accepted, unless there is clear evidence that the interview could not be postponed.
+This does NOT apply for examinations.
 We expect you to make clear to potential employers who may invite you to attend interviews and assessment centres that you have certain commitments throughout the academic year, and that attending tests is a compulsory part of your course.

 These reasons for absences will not normally be condoned: